18F/site-scanning/docs/INSTALL.md

 #### Kick off a cloud.gov scan for testing

-- Once the code has made it into the master branch and the deploy to cloud.gov has completed, run `cf run-task scanner-ui /app/scan_engine.sh -m 1024M -k 4096M` to kick off a scan.
+- Once the code has made it into the `main` branch and the deploy to cloud.gov has completed, run `cf run-task scanner-ui /app/scan_engine.sh -m 1024M -k 4096M` to kick off a scan.
 - You should be able to see how it goes with `cf logs scanner-ui`, and